Ell1ott/cheapies-app/README.md

    npm start
    ```

-You can use the app on a mobile device via the Expo Go app or run it in an emulator. **Note:** The web version may not function correctly, as it's not yet optimized.
+You can use the app on a mobile device via the Expo Go app or run it in an emulator. **Note:** The web version may not function correctly

 ## Contributions